Connection Management

 - The host’s public key fingerprint is shown in a confirmation dialog

-- On acceptance, the key is pinned to OxideTerm’s known hosts store
+- On acceptance, the key is appended to

 - Key-mismatch warnings are shown prominently — never silently ignored